-School or Division School of Arts, Humanities, and Social Sciences Program or Certificate AA, General Education Proposed by (faculty only) Myriam Mompoint, Ph.
-D. Presenter (faculty only) Myriam Mompoint, Ph.
-D. pove must be present at the Curriculum Committee meeting or old or Division and must be submitted for a later date.
-Submission date 3/16/2020 Course prefix, number, and title LAS 1140 or LAS 2140 Arts & Cultures of Latin America & the Caribbean of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflected on the Approve □ Do Not Approve Marx R. Myers 4/8/2020 Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Provost Signature Date All Curriculum proposals require review by by the Office of Accountability & Effectiveness.
-Reviewed y the office of Accountability a Effectiveness.
-Office of Accountability & Effectiveness Sig gnature Date
+School or Division School of Arts, Humanities, and Social Sciences AA, General Education Myriam Mompoint, Ph.
+D. Program or Certificate m or Certificate AA, General Education Proposed by (faculty only) only) Myriam Mompoint, Ph.
+D. Presenter (faculty only) Myriam Mompoir nt, Ph.
+D. Note that the presenter (faculty) listed the proposal will be returned to the So t at the Curriculum Committee meeting or ust be submitted for a later date.
+Submission date 3/16/2020 Course prefix, number, and title LAS 1140 or LAS 2 Arts & Cultures of 140 Latin America & the Caribbean or denial of a proposal is reflected on Approve the completed and sign Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve Do Not Approve Provost Signature Date All Curriculum proposals require revie w by the Office of Acco untability & Effectiveness. ☐ Reviewed Office of Accountability & Effectivenes s Signature Date